jeremyreeder/sitelen2pseudo/README.md

 ## sitelenspell
 Sitelen is a mostly logographic system, where each glyph represents a whole word.
-But the _sounds_ of _proper names_ are enclosed within a cartouche and represented by glyphs of words which start with those sounds.
+But the _sounds of a proper name_ are enclosed within a cartouche and represented by glyphs of words which start with those sounds.
 One or more phonemes are taken from each word.
 This system gives the Sitelen writer a lot of freedom to inject meaning into a name.
 Take "Sinalela", for instance.
 This